ncatlab/nlab-content/pages/2/0/5/4/24502/content.md

 ## Idea

 It is a well-known fact in [[computability]] that it is not possible to write a decision procedure that tells whether another program is terminating or not.
-This fact is know as the [[halting theorem]].
+This fact is known as the [[halting theorem]].

 For this reason most [[functional programming]] languages are endowed with an unrestricted [[fixed-point operator]] at all [[types]], which simplifies the implementation of the language, but allows the user to write functions that are not-well defined mathematically.